Long-tailed widowbird: Andersson experiment

 Malte Andersson and colleagues tested Darwin's (and Fisher's) theory of female preference for ornamentation as the cause of extreme elongation of the male long-tailed widowbird's tail.
 They changed the length of males' tails and studied their relative mating success.
 Early in the breeding season, the territories of thirty-six males were mapped and the numbers of nests were counted.
 The experimenters used each male as his own control by subtracting the number of nests in each male's territory before treatment from the total of nests after treatment.
 This reduced the influence of initial variation among male territories on the outcome of the experiment.
-In a randomized block experiment, the color-ringed males were partitioned among nine groups of four males each.
+In a randomised block experiment, the colour-ringed males were partitioned among nine groups of four males each.
 These groups were similar in territory quality and tail length.
 The tail of one randomly selected male within each group was cut to about 14 centimeters (5 inches) in length.
-Each removed feather was then glued to the corresponding feather of another male, elongating his tail by 20 to 30 centimeters (8 to 12 inches).
+Each removed feather was then glued to the corresponding feather of another male, elongating his tail by 20 to 30 centimetres (8 to 12 inches).
 The two other males in the group served as controls.
 One had his tail cut and repaired using glue, while the other's tail was left unchanged.

 A clear pattern of success emerged, with males with the elongated tails being the most successful, followed by the control (normal tail length) males, followed by the males with shortened tails.
-The result indicated that the long tail is favored by sexual selection through female choice of mates.
+The result indicated that the long tail is favoured by sexual selection through female choice of mates.
 Female preference for long tails is also seen in the red-collared widowbird.

 The Andersson experiment demonstrated that female long-tailed widowbirds prefer supernormal tails, as males with elongated tails were found to be the most reproductively successful.
 The tail females found most attractive were longer than those that occur in the natural setting.
-This outcome was shown to be the result of female choice rather than differences in male behavior resulting from shortened tails: males with shortened tails neither became less active in courtship display, nor did they give up their breeding territories.
+This outcome was shown to be the result of female choice rather than differences in male behaviour resulting from shortened tails: males with shortened tails neither became less active in courtship display, nor did they give up their breeding territories.
 Thus, the tail is used to attract females rather than in direct contests among males, which is further supported by the fact that males do not expand their tails during flight displays during territorial contests.